To view County of Monterey Title 8 Animal Codes, please click here: County of Monterey Codes.

 Feeding wildlife in any way is not permitted, with the exception of a bird feeder in the yard.
 MCC 8.42.012

-Effective July 14, 2015, Monterey County Code Ordinance 5249 requires permitting for Rooster Keeping Operations where 5 or more roosters are kept on any single property within the unincorporated areas of Monterey County.
+Effective July 14, 2015, County of Monterey Code Ordinance 5249 requires permitting for Rooster Keeping Operations where 5 or more roosters are kept on any single property within the unincorporated areas of Monterey County.

 The purpose of the Rooster Ordinance is to balance the legitimate interests of agricultural businesses and agricultural educational organizations with the prevention of rooster keeping that is unsanitary, environmentally damaging, inhumane, and conducive to illegal cockfighting.